Müllerian anomalies: Impact on fertility and pregnancy

-The incidence of individuals with Mullerian anomalies is twice as high in the infertile population than in the fertile population.
+The incidence of individuals with Müllerian anomalies is twice as high in the infertile population than in the fertile population.
 Women who do experience some obstetric complications usually have trouble maintaining full-term pregnancy, rather than issues with conception.
-Due to improper development of the uterus and fallopian tubes, pregnancies in women with Mullerian anomalies could result in spontaneous abortions, preterm birth, intrauterine growth restriction, perinatal mortality, placental abruption and other malpresentations.
+Due to improper development of the uterus and fallopian tubes, pregnancies in women with Müllerian anomalies could result in spontaneous abortions, preterm birth, intrauterine growth restriction, perinatal mortality, placental abruption and other malpresentations.

-Advancements in the epidemiology of Mullerian anomalies has resulted in earlier diagnosis and treatment.
+Advancements in the epidemiology of Müllerian anomalies has resulted in earlier diagnosis and treatment.
 Uterine obstructions can be surgically repaired or managed to result in successful perinatal outcomes.

-Normal ovarian function is not interrupted in females with Mullerian anomalies and women with the anomaly have been able to utilise assisted reproductive technologies and a gestational carrier to increase the chance of successful reproductive outcomes.
+Normal ovarian function is not interrupted in females with Müllerian anomalies and women with the anomaly have been able to utilise assisted reproductive technologies and a gestational carrier to increase the chance of successful reproductive outcomes.

 Maintaining pregnancy

-Physiological changes that occur in conjunction with Mullerian anomalies explain why some women with the disorder experience difficulties maintaining pregnancy.
+Physiological changes that occur in conjunction with Müllerian anomalies explain why some women with the disorder experience difficulties maintaining pregnancy.
 These physiological changes include compromised blood flow to the uterus, low uterine muscle mass and an insufficient cervix.

-An insufficient flow of blood to the uterus would compromise nutritional supply to the foetus and waste removal from the foetus, and this can explain the heightened occurrence of low foetal birth weight (intrauterine growth restriction) and spontaneous abortions in women with Mullerian anomalies.
+An insufficient flow of blood to the uterus would compromise nutritional supply to the foetus and waste removal from the foetus, and this can explain the heightened occurrence of low foetal birth weight (intrauterine growth restriction) and spontaneous abortions in women with Müllerian anomalies.
 Women with anomalies such as didelphys and bicornuate uteri present with a decreased uterine size and subsequent lower muscle mass.
-A diminished uterine capacity reduces the likelihood of the foetus reaching full-term development due to spatial constraints, explaining the higher rates of preterm births observed in women with Mullerian anomalies.
+A diminished uterine capacity reduces the likelihood of the foetus reaching full-term development due to spatial constraints, explaining the higher rates of preterm births observed in women with Müllerian anomalies.

-The degree to which the Mullerian anomaly impairs the reproductive potential of a woman varies between individuals, and is dependent on the type of anomaly and its severity.
+The degree to which the Müllerian anomaly impairs the reproductive potential of a woman varies between individuals, and is dependent on the type of anomaly and its severity.
 Women with minor fusion defects such as arcuate uteri and septate uteri tend to have a lower risk of aversive pregnancy outcome, compared to patients with major fusion defects, such as unicornuate uteri, bicornuate uteri and didelphys uteri.
 Females with severe agenesis and/or hypoplasia, such as in MRKH syndrome, have an increased chance of poor reproductive outcomes without surgical intervention.